The Music Compositions of

 4. In the sequencer: create and maintain a custom patch map

-Incidentally, the Megafont program, which I can't use for its prime purpose (dynamic patch caching in the Soundblaster Live), has a very handy function for Cakewalk users: it can create a patch map file for Cakewalk directly from the data stored in soundfonts that you're using.
+Incidentally, the Megafont program, which I couldn't use for its prime purpose (dynamic patch caching in the Soundblaster Live), had a very handy function for Cakewalk users: it could create a patch map file for Cakewalk directly from the data stored in soundfonts that one was using.

 5. In the sequencer (MIDI) files: extensive use of controllers

-For 'fills' using a lot of controllers I used the 'Thin MIDI' function, which removes unnecessary controllers where there is not much change of value occurring.
-For example, in a curved swell on a long note there would initially be a prodigious number of expression controller messages, but after doing a 'Thin MIDI' on it, where the slope is almost level there would be big gaps between controllers, the density increasing with increasing speed of change, so that at the steepest part of the change the controllers are at their densest.
+For 'fills' using a lot of controllers I used the 'Thin MIDI' function, which removed unnecessary controllers where there wasn't much change of value occurring.
+For example, in a curved swell on a long note there would initially be a prodigious number of expression controller messages, but after doing a 'Thin MIDI' on it, where the slope is almost level there would be big gaps between controllers, the density increasing with increasing speed of change, so that at the steepest part of the change the controllers were at their densest.

-After all this, have I neared perfection in my realizations?
+After all this, had I neared perfection in my realizations?

 Alternatively, get a live performance...